Pacific Seabird Group: Publications

 Pacific Seabirds is a biannual (spring and fall) publication with news and events of interest to the membership.
 It continues the Pacific Seabird Group Bulletin.

 Since 2000, the PSG has published the open-access, peer-reviewed journal Marine Ornithology on behalf of a consortium of seabird groups from across the world.
 Marine Ornithology is published 2–3 times a year, and is the continuation of the African Seabird Group's journal Cormorant.

 Annual meeting

 Since its inception, the PSG has hosted an annual meeting of members.
 In 2008, the first annual meeting outside North America was held in Hakodate, Japan.
-The most recent meeting was held in La Jolla, California (USA) in February 2023.
+The most recent meeting was held in La Jolla, California, US, in February 2023.
 Dates, venues, and some abstracts of prior meetings can be found on the PSG website.

 Awards

 At each annual meeting, awards are presented for the best student oral and poster presentations.
 A Lifetime Achievement Award and Special Achievement Award may also be presented.